khushi200701/Real-Estate-Website/README.md

 ## RUN THE REAL ESTATE WEBSITE:
 ***
+***
 ON WEB:
 1. **GO TO https://home-mavens.herokuapp.com/**
-* Select Agent or Admin button to go to their respective login pages
+* Select Agent or Admin button to go to their respective login pages.
-* Agent:
+* Agent credentials:
-    * username: "29"
+    * Username: "29"
-    * password: "password"
+    * Password: "password"
-* Admin:
+* Admin credentials:
-    * username: "khushi20"
+    * Username: "khushi20"
-    * password: "dbms"
+    * Password: "dbms"
 ***
 ON YOUR MACHINE:
 * Clone this repository on your local machine.